Green Tea and Matcha

 Regularly drinking green tea, Matcha or taking green tea extracts has a health-promoting effect.
 Numerous studies on green tea prove this.
 The main positive effect is attributed to epigallocatechin gallate (= EGCG).
 EGCG (a potent antioxidant) has a soothing effect on numerous complaints and illnesses.
 In a first-class green tea product, epigallocatechin gallate (= EGCG) accounts for up to 10% of the dry mass.

-A few positive effects of green tea
+A few positive effects

 Green tea contributes to the relief from arthritis pain